thomz2/thomz2/README.md

 ### Good morning!

 Hi!
-I'm __Thomaz__, a developer passionate about coding and cloud computing.
+I'm __Thomaz__, a developer passionate about game developing, ML and data engineering.
 I love exploring new technologies that enhance app scalability and efficiency.
 Let's innovate together!

 #### About Me: